Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-A court in Toronto has scheduled a trial for Aiden Pleterski, who calls himself the “Crypto King” and is accused of defrauding investors out of over $40 million.
+A court in Toronto has set a trial date for Aiden Pleterski, the self-proclaimed “Crypto King” accused of defrauding investors out of more than $40 million.

-Pleterski appeared via video in Ontario Superior Court on Wednesday afternoon, wearing a black Green Day T-shirt.
-A judge announced that his four-week jury trial will start on Oct.
-5, 2026.
+Pleterski appeared via video in Ontario Superior Court on Wednesday afternoon wearing a black Green Day T-shirt.
+A judge announced that his four-week jury trial will start on October 5, 2026.

-The 26-year-old is said to have invested only a small part of the funds given to him by clients for cryptocurrency and foreign currency trading.
-Instead, he allegedly spent much of that money on luxury cars, vacations, and a lakeside mansion – all for his personal use.
+The 26-year-old is said to have only invested a fraction of the funds clients entrusted him with for cryptocurrency and foreign currency trading.
+Instead, he allegedly spent a large amount on luxury cars, vacations, and a lakeside mansion – all for himself.

-Last year, Pleterski was charged with fraud and money laundering.
-The Durham Regional Police called this case their largest fraud investigation to date.
+He was charged last year with fraud and money laundering.
+The Durham Regional Police described this case as their largest fraud investigation ever.

 “It’s alleged that Pleterski solicited funds from investors promising massive profits and also guaranteeing no loss for the original money put out by investors,” said Durham police Chief Peter Moreira last year.